kikoseijo/lumen-relay-boilerplate/README.md

 With a [Laravel](http://laravel.com) heart, on his delighting micro-framework version (Lumen) and a help of a couple of other [packages/plugins](#plugins), we provide you with the basic server setup.

-## Why Lumen? and why PHP?
+##### Why Lumen? and why PHP?

-Why not my little Artisan? only limitations today for a GraphQL server in PHP are async calls, but this are problems PHP programmers been dealing with since the old days.
+Why not my little Artisan?
+PHP limitations today for a GraphQL server are asynchronous calls, but this are problems PHP programmers been dealing with since the old days, the missing part are the GraphQL subscriptions, this can be resolved using lots of tools, like Redis or NodeJS.

 PHP never been so optimized like it is today, its stable, fast and efficient.
 And Lumen?, because its a masterpiece, a lightweight version of Laravel, sharing same core and data structure.
 Perfect for building APIs.